A Regency lady searches for her missing shawl and makes a delightful discovery.

 She had hoped to have the shawl finished for tonight’s dinner party as it would have complemented her gown so well.
 Her friend, Mrs. Endford, had given her the pattern and she had been looking forward to showing Mrs. Endford her completed handiwork.

 For the umpteenth time, Lady Noel checked under the armchair with is gilt legs ending in griffon feet.
 There was no sign of the shawl there, nor under the worktable or side tables that furnished her sitting room.

-Whilst she waited for Mrs Early to appear, she called to her spaniel, Tospy.
+Whilst she waited for Mrs. Early to appear, she called to her spaniel, Topsy.
 She was astonished that her dog did not dash over to her as usual.
 Topsy was normally eager for attention and never missed an opportunity to be made a fuss of.
 Lady Noel frowned in puzzlement as Topsy paced the room, occasionally stopping to scratch at the rug.
-Lady Noel reprimanded her, surprised by this odd conduct in her normally well behaved dog.
+Lady Noel reprimanded her, surprised by this odd conduct in her normally well-behaved dog.
 Perhaps she was jealous of Rufus, the other spaniel, who had ridden out with Lord Noel.